 Our policy for grades within the organisation is to apply an objective assessment of the relative 'size and value' of all our roles using a formal job evaluation process.
-Posts are graded through the HAY Job Evaluation Scheme and this process measures the requirements of the role against the key criteria of Know How, Problem Solving and Accountability when all the duties are being performed and the employee is fully effective in the role.
+Posts are graded through the HAY Job Evaluation Scheme and this process measures the requirements of the role against the kev criteria of Know How, Problem Solving and Accountability when all the duties are being performed and the employee is fully effective in the role.
 Job evaluators are drawn from different parts of the organisation and trained to use the HAY scheme; every panel has one trade union representative as part of the panel.
-The Lowest Paid employees are defined as those whose posts have HAY points of up to 66 which place them into grade 2 of the pay scale, the same process is applied to Chief Officers whose roles are evaluated at the highest level of points.
+The Lowest Paid employees are defined as those whose posts have HAY points of up to 76 which place them into grade 3 of the pay scale, the same process is applied to Chief Officers whose roles are evaluated at the highest level of points.
 It is the policy of the organisation to refer to the HAY salary data for Local Government and to reflect the median salary for the south east public and not for profit sector.
-In April 2020, the council agreed to move to the real Living Wage which is independently calculated by the Living This will ensure our lowest paid staff are rewarded Wage Foundation. appropriately to meet their living cost needs.
+In 2022, the council carried out a pay benchmark review.
+This demonstrated several of the pay grades had slipped below the market median.
+The pay review in April 2023 rectified this by increasing pay for grades and adjusting the pay points in other grades to ensure that pay progression steps remained fair.